M.S. in Mathematics

 Teaching experience: All MS Mathematics students have an opportunity to work as tutors or teaching assistants.
 Many recent MS graduates have also had the opportunity to teach their own courses at the pre-calculus or calculus level.
 Almost all gain experience tutoring in sections of calculus classes or in the Math Lab.

 Most of our graduate students are supported by Teaching Assistantships, which provide a 9-month stipend, health insurance, and tuition for up to 10 credits (e.g. three courses, a full graduate load) per semester.
-While the stipend amount is set by the College of Natural Science and Mathematics annually, for 2014-15 it was approximately $18,000.
+While the stipend amount is set by the College of Natural Science and Mathematics annually, in recent years it has been approximately $18,000.

 The duties of a Teaching Assistant might include (i) working with calculus students on homework problems in a small recitation section, (ii) grading for a more advanced class, (iii) tutoring in the Math Lab, and/or (iii) teaching (lecturing for) a 100- or 200-level course.
 See also the information for new students put out by the Graduate School.